The Perfect 10-Day Morocco Itinerary

 Morocco is known as one of the most affordable surfing destinations in the world, which attracts a lot of tourists every year.
 The best period to surf is from October to April.

-Check out my 10-day itinerary for South & Central Morocco!
+Check out my 10-day Morocco itinerary!

 map morocco itinerary

-Marrakech (Day 1)
+Marrakech (Day 1 & 2)

 Due to the chaotic traffic and noise, some people find Marrakech very stressful, but there’s always a quiet place to escape to.